nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 # 3.3 - Restoring databases from S3 compatible object storage

 You can now backup to object storage from SQL Server.
 You don't have backups unless you can restore from backup.
-So let's do just that: restore our database to Windows2.
-We will restore the backup to a new database name
+So let's do just that: restore our database to **Windows1**.
+We will restore the backup to a new database name on **Windows1**

 ## **Restoring a Backup**